elibroftw/blog.elijahlopez.ca/content/posts/please-cite-your-factual-opinions.md

 tags:
   - opinion
   - life
+summary: "Argues for citing factual opinions and critiques the 'illusion of truth' online, using declining birth rates as an example."
 ---

 I recently thought about why birth rates in all developed countries except for Israel are declining.